richard-sebos/articles/CUPS-Samba/Article3/2025-10-12-RBAC-Printers.md

 ### Controlling Who Can Print

 In a [previous article](https://richard-sebos.github.io/sebostechnology/posts/CUPS-RBAC/), I covered global access restrictions via the CUPS web interface.
-However, you can also restrict **printer-level** access based on users or groups.
+You can also restrict **printer-level** access based on users or groups.
 This is especially important for sensitive printers, such as those printing checks.

 In `printers.conf`, you can assign access using directives like `Require user` or `Require group`.
 For example, to restrict check printing to the `ap_sup` group (Accounts Payable Supervisors):